IsraelHikingMap/graphhopper-docker-image-push/README.md

 # graphhopper-docker-image-push
-Scripts to create an upload a docker image of graphhopper
+Scripts to create and upload a docker image of graphhopper